hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 * *Name* - Mandatory field for the name of the Screen.
 * *Groups* - Optional field to assign a pre-configured Group to the Screen to control which users have read/write permissions to the Screen.
 For more details, see [Capabilities and User Permissions](/Tutorials/Capabilities/README.md)

-*3.* Click to *Save and Close* the new Screeen.
+*3.* Click to *Save and Close* the new Screen.
 When you create a new Screen it's added:
 * To the list of screens on the *Screens* tab.
 * To the *Manage* menu.